Alternatives to Credit Cards

 Peer to peer lending is growing as an alternative to credit cards.
 This type of borrowing is a form of personal loan but instead of borrowing from a bank or building society you lend from individuals who would like to make more money on their savings than traditional savings’ accounts offer.

 You’re matched with lenders through an online service that vets borrowers for suitability.
-This means you’ll still need to make an application and be risk assessed as you would for any other personal loan, it’s just another way of borrowing.
+This means you’ll still need to make an application and be risk assessed as you would for any other personal loan.

 As with other loans, if you fail to make payments on time or default on the loan you could damage your credit score and be liable for additional charges and fees.
 It’s therefore critical you check out the terms and conditions as well as interest rates.

 PayPal offers some consumer protection through its disputes’ resolution service.
 As it’s accepted by lots of online retailers, it’s pretty convenient too.
-Unfortunately, depending on what you are buying and where, you may not have the option to pay by PayPal, though the ability to use it in the majority of everyday transactions may not be far off as some bus travel providers now accept PayPal!
+Unfortunately, depending on what you are buying and where, you may not have the option to pay by PayPal, though the ability to use it in the majority of everyday transactions may not be far off.
+Even some bus companies now accept PayPal on their services!

 Linking PayPal with a credit card

-PayPal operates as another payment method – rather than a way of borrowing – unless you associate your PayPal account with a credit card or use PayPal’s own PayPal credit (which currently gives 0% interest for 4 months on purchases over £150).
+PayPal operates as another payment method – rather than a way of borrowing – unless you associate your PayPal account with a credit card or use PayPal’s own PayPal credit.

 However, if you use a credit card from a different provider attached to your PayPal account, you won’t be protected under Section 75 of the Consumer Credit Act.
 This is because you’re conducting business through a third party.